I designed an art book cover, refined the layout, led press checks, and helped translate to digital. View

 League of Legends Art Book — Creative direction by Shawna Davis — Art direction by Regina Ruperto

 Print, Digital — All Boats Rise

 I created a site featuring student work from the Visual and Digital Media departments at Dreyfoos School of the Arts. dsoa9.org

 Faculty make updates through Kirby, a file-based CMS.

-Identity, Site — Dreyfoos School of the Arts
+Identity, Digital — Dreyfoos School of the Arts

 I created the title installation and catalogue for an exhibition focusing on photographic collage and impermanence.

 As viewers walk down the hallway toward the gallery entrance, the letter fragments begin to solidify.
 Just as they enter the gallery, the pieces come together to create the fleeting illusion of readability.
 A couple steps after they enter, the illusion is gone.

 I hypothetically rebranded an organization fighting to preserve the temperate rainforests in Alaska.

 Rainforests are categorized by an annual precipitation of 68 to 78 inches.
 The only difference between a tropical rainforest and a temperate one is the temperature.
 Although the coastal temperate rainforests of Alaska don't receive as much attention as those in the Amazon, they are still every bit as important and every bit as endangered.